 Navigating the Open Road of a Personal Injury Claim

 Riding a motorcycle is inherently dangerous.
-Serious precaution must be taken to avoid injury, especially when other drivers may not see you The New York Motorcycle Accident Guide was created by Buffalo Personal Injury Attorney Richard Nicotra to guide residents that have been seriously injured on a motorcycle.
+Serious precaution must be taken to avoid injury, especially when other drivers may not see you.
 We Offer Free Consultations!

 The aftermath of a motorcycle accident can be devastating, life-ruining, and even fatal.
 If you are involved in a motorcycle accident, the injuries you sustain can truly turn your life upside-down.
 This is a frightening reality if you are unable to carry on with your daily life for any time.